 - Choose Security info.

-- Choose + Add Method (You may add multiple methods).
+- Choose + Add Method.

 - Set your default sign-in method.